Solardarity

 Can I volunteer in north-east Syria?

-medico international has only been working with local partners in Rojava for over 10 years.
+As an NGO, medico international has been working with local partners in Rojava for over 10 years.
 These partners are independent and have their own staff.
-Sending staff is not possible for security reasons, among others.
+The secondment of personnel is not possible for security security reasons.

 Will I receive a donation receipt?